Site map

 But on the flipside, there is a major opportunity too.
 Now more than ever, governments around the world are making serious commitments to lowering greenhouse gas emissions.
 In April, as we celebrated World Earth Day 2021 the US, UK and others announced ambitious targets which would have been unlikely even one year ago.

 Why 2050?
 Because it aligns with the Paris Agreement which was signed in 2015 and legally binds its signatories to limiting global warming to well below 2° and preferably to 1.5°.
-It also aligns with the UK government’s Net Zero ambitions.
+It also aligns with the UK government’s net zero ambitions.

 So while 2050 may seem a long way off, there is much to do in order to create the short, medium and long-term steps that we need to make in order to reach our target.